SushiWaUmai/webserver-from-scratch/README.md

 Note: this library uses POSIX specific libraries such as `<unistd.h>`.
 Therefore this project can only be compiled using a unix-like operating systems.
-It is also possible ot compile it on windows using [mingw](https://www.mingw-w64.org/).
+It is also possible to compile it on windows using [mingw](https://www.mingw-w64.org/).

 ## Credits
 - [`C Programming in Linux Tutorial #098 - A Simple Web Server Program`](https://www.youtube.com/watch?v=Q1bHO4VbUck) by ShellWave